OmriLeviGit/whisper-dictation/README.md

    ```bash
    start.bat
    ```
    First run automatically installs dependencies and builds the Docker image.
+If Docker isn't ready, it will retry up to 3 times (waiting 60 seconds between retries).

 2. **Test it**: Hold **Win+F1**, speak, then release

 3. **Stop**: `stop.bat`

+> **Note:** First use takes longer as the Whisper model loads into memory.
+Subsequent transcriptions will be much faster (depending on model type and hardware).

-### Optional: Auto-start on login
+### Optional: Auto-start on Windows startup

 1. Press **Win+R** → `shell:startup` → Enter
 2. Create a shortcut to `start.bat`